 - Paleogene Period - Text by Stephen Inniss

-In Old Earth paleontology and geology, the first period of the Cenozoic, stretching from 65 to 23 million years before the present.
+In Old Earth paleontology and geology, the first period of the Cenozoic, stretching from 65 to 23 million years before the present and containing the Paleocene, Eocene and Oligocene epochs.
 It was followed by the Neogene.
-The Muuh and the Soft Ones established interstellar civilizations during this period, and though there are ruins of Muuh origin on Titan there is no evidence they ever interacted with Earth life, and the modern Muuh have no record of any connection with Solsys.
+The Muuh and the Soft Ones established interstellar civilizations during this period, and though there are ruins of Muuh origin on Titan there is no evidence they ever interacted with Earth life and the modern Muuh have no record of any connection with Solsys at all.

 - Paleolithic - Text by M. Alan Kazlev

 The old stone age.
 Among Old Earth hominids the stage of development of the most primitive stone tools.
 Also applied to analogous stages among xenosophont tool users.